Engee documentation

 where:

-• Series resistance
+• Consistent resistance

 • Self-discharge resistance

-• First segment of charge dynamics
+• The first segment of charge dynamics

-• Second segment of charge dynamics
+• The second segment of charge dynamics

-• Third segment of charge dynamics
+• The third segment of charge dynamics

-• Fourth segment of charge dynamics
+• The fourth segment of charge dynamics

-• Fifth segment of charge dynamics
+• The fifth segment of charge dynamics

-• - is the _i_th resistance.
+• — this is the _i_th resistance.

-• Five time-constant dynamics - the equivalent circuit contains five parallel RC sections.
-Specify the time constants using the parameters First time constant, Second time constant, Third time constant, Fourth time constant and Fifth time constant.
+• Five time-constant dynamics — the equivalent circuit contains five parallel RC sections.
+Specify time constants using the parameters First time constant, Second time constant, Third time constant, Fourth time constant and Fifth time constant.

 battery scheme 2

-This equation determines the increase in battery contact resistance as a result of calendar aging:
+This equation determines the increase in battery contact resistance as a result of calendar aging.:

 α ,